About the High School Research Teachers Conference

 When and where does the conference take place?

 The conference takes place in Washington, DC in late September / early October of each year.
-Some aspects of the conference will also be accessible virtually.

 What costs will be covered by the Society?